 For example, don’t try to stop eating desserts cold turkey.
 Start by eating one extra fruit per day instead.

 Dedicating yourself to a lifelong decision is intimidating.
 Your directive is to only commit to 30 days of change.

 It’s easy to get caught up in the day-to-day rush of responsibilities.

-That’s why it’s so important to take the first 5 minutes of your day to review what your mission for the day is.
-That mission will consist of a few “mini-goals” that you will accomplish to bring you closer to your goal before the sun sets (or whenever you go to bed).
+This is why it’s so important to start every day by taking 5 minutes to review your mission.
+That mission consists of the mini-goals for the day that bring you closer to your 30 day mission before the sun sets.
+Or you know, whenever you go to bed.

-You can’t let yourself forget your goals or your purpose.
+You must not forget your goals or your purpose.

-If you have a smartphone, you can easily film a 2 minute video of yourself.
-The first minute should be dedicated to reviewing your successes and failures from yesterday, and the second minute should be dedicated to your goals for the day.
+Do you have a smartphone?
+Yes?
+You can make a 2 minute video of yourself every day.
+The first minute is a review of the successes/failures from the day before.
+The second minute is dedicated to your goals for the day.